Killing the golden manta

 The term ‘snake oil salesman’ has a long history associated with charlatans selling pseudo-science to a gullible public.
 Today, the snake oil salesman has been supplanted by the Chinese seller of manta ray gill rakers.
 Sellers of manta ray gill rakers do not even necessarily label them as such for the consumer.
 Often, the translation is ‘Peng Yu Sai’ or ‘fish gills’.

-The epicenter of this manta ray gill raker industry is located in one location: Guangzhou, China.
+The epicentre of this manta ray gill raker industry is located in one location: Guangzhou, China.
 This is where 99 per cent of the manta ray gill rakers from all around the world are brought to be sold at their highest wholesale market price.
 This is the manta ray gill raker distribution city.
 And the price?

 The median sale price in Guangzhou is roughly US$250 a kilo for large gill rakers, and US$133 a kilo for small ones.
 Based on the average estimate of around 60,000kg of gill rakers traded annually, their total retail market is projected to be worth US$11 million per year.
 For this relatively small-short term gain, tens of thousands of manta rays and mobulas are killed every year, have been killed every year for the past decade, and many thousands more will be killed until there simply are no more manta and mobula rays left.